ProseMirror/website/pages/docs/guides/doc/index.md

 cheap to create.

 This has a bunch of advantages.
-It makes it impossible to have an editor in an invalid in-between state, since a new state, with a new document, can be swapped in instantaneously.
-It also makes it easier to reason about documents in a mathematical-like way, which is really hard if your values keep changing underneath you.
-For example, it allows ProseMirror to run a very efficient DOM [update](##view.EditorView.update) algorithm by comparing the last document it drew to the screen to the current document.
+It makes it impossible to have an editor in an invalid in-between state during an update, since the new state, with a new document, can be swapped in instantaneously.
+It also makes it easier to reason about documents in a somewhat mathematical way, which is really hard if your values keep changing underneath you.
+This helps make collaborative editing possible and allows ProseMirror to run a very efficient DOM [update](##view.EditorView.update) algorithm by comparing the last document it drew to the screen to the current document.

-Because such nodes are represented by regular JavaScript objects, and explicitly [freezing](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) their properties hinders performance, it is actually _possible_ to change them.
+Because such nodes are represented by regular JavaScript objects, and explicitly [freezing](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) their properties hampers performance, it is actually _possible_ to change them.
 But doing this is not supported, and will cause things to break, because they are almost always shared between multiple data structures.
-So be careful, and note that this also holds for the arrays and plain objects that are _part_ of node objects, such as the objects used to store node attributes.
+So be careful!
+And note that this also holds for the arrays and plain objects that are _part_ of node objects, such as the objects used to store node attributes, or the arrays of child nodes in fragments.

 ## Data structures